Located in: Romania

 There are 2 admission sessions that take place:

-While there are no entrance exams, you will need to make sure all documents are up to date and in your possession so we can get started on the admissions process.
+While there are no entrance exams, you will need to ensure all documents are up to date and in your possession so we can get started on the admissions process.
 Transcripts of your high school education and certificates, as well as your passport and birth certificate are vital to the process, so please have them on hand.
+Here you can find a complete list of the high school diplomas by country needed for admission.

 The GMC recognises Grigore T. Popa University of Medicine.
 To be accepted, the GMC’s requirements are: you will need to have graduated successfully in a course that contains at least 5,500 hours and lasts at least three years.